(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 If you spend $200/month on eligible expenses, you could safely put $2400 in your FSA and not have leftover funds at the end of the year.

 Expected non-medical expenses.
-If you plan to visit the optometrist, replace lenses, have dental work or chiropractic services performed, save for them in your FSA.
+If you plan to visit the optometrist, replace lenses, or have dental work or chiropractic services performed, save for them in your FSA.

 You can't know the exact amount, but you can price it with your provider's office or use past bills to help you estimate.